Registration

 Curriculum after the First Term

-To graduate, students must, after the first term, satisfactorily complete at least 67 units of credit.
+To graduate, students must, after the first term, satisfactorily complete at least 66 units of credit.
 As a condition for graduation, a student must successfully complete a course of study of not fewer than 83 credit hours.
 At least 64 of these credit hours shall be in courses that require attendance in regularly scheduled classroom sessions or direct faculty instruction.* A maximum of 10 of the 83 units required for graduation may be for supervised research and reading.
-Students are free to select their own curriculum, but each student must complete (1) Torts and Regulation, (2) a course of at least 2 units substantially devoted to issues of legal ethics or professional responsibility, (3) one or more experiential courses totaling at least 6 credit hours (see below), and (4) the writing requirements described below.
+Students are free to select their own curriculum, but each student must complete (1) Torts and Regulation or Criminal Law and Administration, (2) a course of at least 2 units substantially devoted to issues of legal ethics or professional responsibility, (3) one or more experiential courses totaling at least 6 credit hours (see below), and (4) the writing requirements described below.
 Students should consult the YLS:Courses site to ascertain which courses meet the legal ethics/professional responsibility and experiential credit requirements.
 Students who plan to sit for the New York Bar should consult the YLS:Courses site also to ensure that they enroll in a professional responsibility course that satisfies the New York State Bar requirements.

 To graduate, students matriculating in fall 2023 or later must also complete at least two educational experiences devoted to concerns about bias, cross-cultural competency, and racism.
-The first such experience will be provided during Orientation.
+The first such experience will be provided during orientation.
 The requirement of a second such educational occasion can be met by attending a designated Law School program on these issues or by enrolling in a clinic or field placement that the faculty member indicates will provide such an educational experience.
 In any case, for students engaged in clinics or field placements, the second educational occasion concerning bias, cross-cultural competency, and racism must take place before, concurrently with, or as part of their enrollment in their first clinic or field placement.

 To be designated as a course that meets the experiential requirement, the course must be a simulation course, law clinic, or field placement, be primarily experiential in nature, and must: (1) integrate doctrine, theory, skills, and legal ethics, and engage students in performance of one or more of the professional skills identified in Standard 302; (2) develop the concepts underlying the professional skills being taught; (3) provide multiple opportunities for performance; and (4) provide opportunities for self-evaluation.
 To receive experiential credit for clinical fieldwork, students must take the corresponding seminar in the same term the fieldwork is performed.